 Opening a business in Estonia in 2023: new rules

-For foreign companies, starting a business in Estonia 2023 is now faster than before.
-Recently a world record was even set here for the fastest business registration - 15 minutes.
-And all because the government is making efforts to interest investors who want to receive quality services and actively work.
-Therefore, in 2023-2024 several changes will come into effect that will make registering a company in Estonia even easier.
+For foreign companies, starting a business in Estonia in 2023 is now faster than before.
+A world record was recently set here for the quickest business registration, which took only 15 minutes.
+The government is trying to attract investors who want to receive quality services and actively work.
+Therefore, in 2023-2024 several changes will come into effect, making registering a company in Estonia even easier.

 Authorized capital

-Reducing the minimum charter capital requirements will relieve young companies from the burden, allowing them to manage money wisely, to put it into business development.
-As a result, it will increase profits, which contributes to the development of a startup.
+Reducing the minimum charter capital requirements will relieve young companies from the burden, allowing them to manage money wisely, and put it into business development.
+As a result, it will increase profits, contributing to a startup's growth.

 Confirmation of payment of equity capital contributions

-Now it is obligatory to notify the regulator about the payment of the share capital, and the Commercial Register must confirm this fact.
-According to the new laws, this must be done if the amount of the deposit is above €50,000.
-This reduces the burden on young companies, and also helps to solve problems associated with obtaining the necessary evidence from banks or other payment institutions, which arise in practice.
+Now, it is obligatory to notify the regulator about the payment of the share capital, and the Commercial Register must confirm this fact.
+According to the new laws, this must be done if the deposit amount exceeds €50,000.
+It reduces the burden on young companies to solves problems associated with obtaining the necessary evidence from banks or other payment institutions that arise in practice.

 Possibility to reserve the company name

-From 2024, it will be possible to reserve a company name well in advance of its registration in the Commercial Registry.
+From 2024, it will be possible to reserve a company name well before its registration in the Commercial Registry.
 Not only legal entities but also individuals will be able to do this.
 The name can be reserved for six months after paying a fee of €150.

 The general requirements for the name remain unchanged:

-- The name must not contradict morals, contain swear words and similar words.
-No hint of belonging to the state or municipal bodies / institutions is allowed.
+• The name must not contradict morals or contain swear words and similar words.
+No hint of belonging to the state or municipal bodies and institutions is allowed.

-- The company name may not use a mark or combination of marks that are already registered as a trademark in Estonia.
+• The company name may not use a mark or combination of marks already registered as a trademark in Estonia.

-Until the changes come into force (until 2024), the current procedure is valid.
-The owner can check the uniqueness of the name in advance by making a request to the Commercial Register.
+The current procedure is valid until the changes come into force in 2024.
+The owner can check the uniqueness of the name in advance by requesting the Commercial Register.
 If it is already registered, it is possible to reapply free of charge with a new name.
-The brand / trade name may not match the real name of the company.
+The brand or trade name may not match the company's actual name.
 The main requirement is that the intellectual property rights of other organizations must not be violated.

 Other advantages of doing business in Estonia

-- Possibility to register a business remotely without a personal visit to Tallinn with e-residency card.
+• Possibility to register a business remotely without a personal visit to Tallinn with the e-residency card.

-- No corporate tax on income, unless it is distributed to shareholders.
+• No corporate tax on income tax unless it is distributed to shareholders.

-- Ability to use the names of nominal board members and founders if the real owner wants to keep his name secret.
+• Ability to use the names of nominal board members and founders if the actual owner wants to keep his name secret.

 How to start a business quickly in Estonia